vippsas/vipps-developers/common-topics/vipps-landing-page.md

 # The Vipps landing page

-When a user is directed to the `url`, they will either be taken to Vipps or to the Vipps landing page:
+When a payment is initiated the user is directed to the `url`.
+The user will either be taken to Vipps or to the Vipps landing page:

 * In a mobile browser, the Vipps app will automatically be opened with app-switch.
   The result is the same for the `vipps://` and the `https://` URLs.